sukhjinderM786/cfdev-task-clean/readme.md

 Write a description of your code changes, including any decisions or trade-offs you made.
 If you end up introducing nerw libraries please point that out, telling us what those are and why you had to add them.

-Since a few hours is not a lot of time, include anything you would have done or changed, given more time.
+Since a few hours is not a lot of time, include anything you would have done or changed if you had had more time.

+Please treat the Pull Request as if you were to submit a real-world pull request.
+Be verbose and explain your changes and the reasons for making them in a clear and succint way.

 We also welcome any comments or suggestions you may have to improve the assignment.
 Giving and receiving feedback are very important skills for us.